-American classical guitarist, Sharon Isbin, began her classical guitar studies at the age of 9 in Italy.
-She took lessons from Andrés Segovia, Oscar Ghiglia and Alirio Díaz.
-She studied at Yale University and completed her master’s in music.
-Sharon won the first prize of the Toronto Guitar 1975 competition and won a Munich competition as a first guitarist.
+Then, we have American classical guitarist, Sharon Isbin, who began her classical guitar studies at the age of 9 in Italy.
+Then she took lessons from Andrés Segovia, Oscar Ghiglia and Alirio Díaz.
+In addition, she studied at Yale University and completed her master’s in music.
+Sharon won the first prize of the Toronto Guitar 1975 competition and also won a Munich competition as a first guitarist.

-Ali Arango has won many world competitions including the Andrés Segovia Competition 2017 and the Alhambra International Guitar competition 2014.
+Ali Arango has won many world competitions including the Andrés Segovia Competition 2017, and as well as the Alhambra International Guitar competition 2014.
 He is also a guitar teacher in Tonebase, an online music learning platform with world-renowned musicians.

-American classical guitarist Eliot Fisk was Andrés Segovia’s last direct student and is the owner of all reproduction rights to A. Segovia’s songs, which were granted to him by A. Segovia’s wife, Emilia.
+American classical guitarist Eliot Fisk was Andrés Segovia’s last direct student.
+Also, he is the owner of all reproduction rights to A. Segovia’s songs, which were granted to him by A. Segovia’s wife, Emilia.
 He studied under Albert Fuller at Yale University and graduated in summa cum laude in 1976.

 Scottish classical guitarist Paul Gilbraith is famous for his unique playing style.
-He won the silver medal at the Segovia International competition in 1980 at the age of 17 only.
-The Complete Solo Bach Violin Sonatas and Partitas (DE 3232), a double CD by Paul Galbraith, was nominated for a Grammy Award in the category of Best Solo Instrumental Album in 1998.
+Not only he won the silver medal at the Segovia International competition in 1980 at the age of 17 , but also the Complete Solo Bach Violin Sonatas and Partitas (DE 3232), was nominated for a Grammy Award in the category of Best Solo Instrumental Album in 1998.

 Brazilian guitarist and composer Sérgio Assad often performs with his brother Odair Assad in guitar duos.
-He learned to arrange and write music compositions by the age of 14.
-As a composer, Sérgio has completed over fifty classical guitar compositions.
+Then he learned to arrange and write music compositions by the age of 14.
+He has also completed over fifty classical guitar compositions.

 Kazuhito Yamashita started practicing classical guitar at the age of eight with his father.
-He won the All Japan Guitar Competition when he was just sixteen.
-Yamashita has recorded 83 albums.
-His work includes repertoires for solo guitar, guitar concertos, chamber music, and collaborations with other renowned musicians.
+He won the All Japan Guitar Competition when he was just sixteen, and has recorded 83 albums.
+His work also includes repertoires for solo guitar, guitar concertos, chamber music, and collaborations with other renowned musicians.